 Of all the places to teach English, how about Russia?
 Yes, Russia!
 What an experience that would be and the stories you could tell your grandchildren.
 While Russia may not be on everyone’s top five list, there have been and continue to be plenty of English teaching jobs there since the economy was opened up in the 1990’s.
 Unfortunately, quite a few Westerners were swindled out of their pay by shady schools in the 1990’s.

-However, if you are fairly competent, educated and have some teaching experienced coupled with a TEFL, TESOL or CELTA, it is possible to make between $1000 to $2000 per month at a private language school.
+However, if you are fairly competent, educated and have some teaching experienced coupled with a TEFL, TESOL or CELTA, it is possible to make between $1,000 to $2,000 per month at a private language school.
 It may be possible to make more at a Russian university, but you need at least a master’s degree in TEFL, TESOL, Linguistics or a related subject along with teaching experience.
 There are also opportunities to find private lessons as many business professionals need to acquire English skills.
 Expect to make $10 to $20 per hour.

 The cost of living in Moscow is comparable to Western Europe and the more expensive parts of the United States.
 However, Russians also do not abide by copyright laws, so certain knockoff items can be dirt cheap.
 It really depends on the way you live.
-A loaf a bread, gallon of gas or vegetables are relatively cheap, but expect to do damage to your wallet at a nice restaurant or nightclub.
+A loaf a bread, gallon of gas or vegetables are relatively cheap but expect to do damage to your wallet at a nice restaurant or nightclub.

 The best way to teach in Russia may be to apply for a job directly from your country.
-After a successful phone interview or two, the company will then send you the necessary documents to finalize a work visa.
+After a successful Skype interview or two, the company will then send you the necessary documents to finalize a work visa.
 Once you have the visa in hand, jump on a flight to Moscow.

 If you have additional information, please feel free to comment about teaching English in Russia.